Raúl Cubas Grau

-Raúl Alberto Cubas Grau (born August 23, 1943) is a Paraguayan politician who served as the President of Paraguay from 1998 until his resignation in 1999.
+Raúl Alberto Cubas Grau (born 23 August 1943) is a Paraguayan politician and electrical engineer who served as the 45th President of Paraguay from 1998 until his resignation in 1999.

-Biography
+A colorado and loyal follower of Lino Oviedo, who could not run for president due to his imprisonment, Cubas was elected in 1998 alongside his running mate, Luis María Argaña, a colorado caudillo who had become Oviedo's biggest political rival.

+In March of 1999, large protests against Cubas' government erupted following the assassination of Vice President Argaña.
+As a result of these days of social unrest, which came to be known as the Marzo Paraguayo, Cubas resigned and was succeeded by the president of the Senate, Luis González Macchi.
+Cubas' presidency only lasted six months.

+Early life

 Cubas Grau studied Engineering at the National University of Asunción.

 He was a member of the Colorado Party.
-Prior to standing for election, he worked as an electrical engineer, and served as Minister of Finance of Paraguay for a brief period in April 1996 until he resigned.
+Prior to being elected president, he worked as an electrical engineer, and served as Minister of Finance of Paraguay for a brief period in April 1996 under president Juan Carlos Wasmosy until he resigned.